-Although seemingly simple, this example addresses some of the most complex issues in NHS: namely the impact of changing legal jurisdictions and sovereignties on (a) state performance, (b) salience of socio-political stress, (c) demographic shifts and (d) estimates of economic activity, as critical variables of note.
+Although seemingly simple, this example addresses some of the most complex issues: namely the impact of changing legal jurisdictions and sovereignties on (a) state performance, (b) salience of socio-political stress, (c) demographic shifts and (d) estimates of economic activity, as critical variables of note.
 Extending this example to the case of the former Soviet Republics, before and after independence, is conceptually the same type of challenge - with greater complexity.
 For example, the US Department of Defense may be interested in demographic distributions (by ethnic group) around oil fields and before and after independence.
 Alternatively, UNEP may be interested in $CO_2$ emissions per capita from oil-producing regions.
 Foreign investors, however, may be interested in insurance rates before and after independence.
 The fact that the demise of the Soviet Union led to the creation of a large number of independent and highly diverse states is a reminder that the Yugoslavia example is far from unique.
 It highlights a class of increasingly complex information reconciliation problems.
 Many of the new states in Central Asia may also rank high as potential targets and bases for global terrorism.

 The information shown in italics in Table 2 (e.g., "population in millions") illustrates context knowledge.
 Sometimes this context knowledge is explicitly provided with the source data (but still must be accessed and processed), but often it must be found from other sources.
 The good news is that such context knowledge almost always exists, though widely distributed within and across organizations.
-Thus, a central focus of this part of the effort is the acquisition, organization, and effective intelligent usage of distributed context knowledge to support information harmonization and collaborative domains. {See http://www.gao.gov/new.items/d03322.pdf for types of information central to national and homeland security; and the functionalities listed in http://www.dbs.gov/dhspublic/ for the range of some domain-specific information needs.}
+Thus, a central requirement is the acquisition, organization, and effective intelligent usage of distributed context knowledge to support information harmonization and collaborative domains.